Ghost polygons, Poisson bracket and convexity: Ghost integration

 \subsection{Integration along geodesics}

-For completeness, let us introduce ghost integration for geodesics: we define for any geodesically bounded 1-form $\alpha$ in $\Xi(E)$ and a $\Theta$-geodesic $g$,
+For completeness, let us introduce {\em ghost integration for geodesics}: we define for any geodesically bounded 1-form $\alpha$ in $\Xi(E)$ and a $\Theta$-geodesic $g$,

-\rmka It is important to observe that, contrarily to a general ghost polygon, we only integrate geodesically bounded forms, not bounded ones.
+\rmka It is important to observe that, contrary to a general ghost polygon, we only integrate geodesically bounded forms, not bounded ones.
 In particular, we cannot integrate variations of uniformly hyperbolic bundles.